aws-quickstart/cdk-eks-blueprints/docs/addons/emr-eks.md

 # EMR on EKS Add-on

 The `Amazon EMR on EKS Add-on` enables EMR on EKS service to use an EKS cluster.
-It creates the EMR on EKS IAM Service Linked Role and add it to `awsAuth` configmap.
+It creates the EMR on EKS IAM Service Linked Role and adds it to `awsAuth` configmap.
+This Add-on **MUST** be used with [EMR on EKS Team](../teams/emr-eks-team.md).

 ## Usage